prasanjit6485/RoboND-RoverProject/Rover_project_report.md

 (v)   rock_detected

-I have divided the decision_step() in three flowchart for better viewing purpose.
+I have divided the decision_step() in four flowchart for better viewing purpose.
 Below is the flowchart when Rover's mode is either in stuck or return_home state.

 ![alt text][decision1]

+When Rover is in stuck state, keep rotating until it exceeds 45 degree from previous recorded yaw angle in rover_stuck_step() function.

+When Rover is in return_home state, record total time and be in that state until the application is closed.

 Below is the flowchart when Rover is in rock_detected state.

 ![alt text][decision2]

+The main objective when Rover is in rock_detected state is to move effectively at velocity of 0.5m/s towards rock samples and when stuck may set throttle to 1 depending on the velocity of rover.

 Below is the flowchart when Rover's mode is in forward state.

 ![alt text][decision3]

+I have added one extra feature out here apart from udacity base code is when rover is stuck (velocity == 0) adjust the steer angle depending on navigable terrain angles to work smoothly or set throttle to 1.

 Below is the flowchart when Rover's mode is in stop state.

 ![alt text][decision4]

+I have added one extra feature out here apart from udacity base code is to steer cleverly.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.